tonyg/delta-t-udp/watson-delta-t-protocol-specification-1981.md

 were delivered, when in fact the receiving protocol module knew they were not.
 The user may then unnecessarily enter an expensive higher level error recovery procedure to resolve the ambiguity.
-Because the input window opening delay could be much longer than At if the window advertised is based on user space and the user is subject to long scheduling delays, unnecessary ambiguous situations could be frequent.
+Because the input window opening delay could be much longer than Δt if the window advertised is based on user space and the user is subject to long scheduling delays, unnecessary ambiguous situations could be frequent.